glebb/rocksmithconvert/README.md

 ### Requirements

-- Python 3.6+
+- Python 3.12 recommended for development and packaging
+- Use a `universal2` Python 3.12 build from python.org for macOS builds that need to target both Apple Silicon and Intel
+- Python 3.14 may work for local development, but it is not the recommended packaging baseline for this project
-- `requirements.txt` for general development
+- `requirements.txt` for general development and PyQt5-based macOS builds
 - `requirements-m1.txt` for PyQt6-based macOS builds, including Apple Silicon and Intel builds created from Apple Silicon via Rosetta
 - `requirements-dev.txt` for tests and formatting tools